sandialabs/wiretap/README.md

 Now all Wiretap servers will be bound to port 8080/tcp and proxy connections to your services on port 80/tcp.
 By default this uses IPv6, so make sure any listening services support IPv6 as well.
 To configure Wiretap to only use IPv4, use the `configure` subcommand's `--disable-ipv6` option.

+> **Note**
+> If a Wiretap server process exits or dies for any reason it will not remember ports it was previously exposing.
+You will need to re-expose any ports you configured with this command.

 To dynamically forward all ports using SOCKS5:

 ```